Archive for the Category » Miscellaneous «

 Stewed Chicken

 Prior to becoming a mom of three, a business owner and a food writer/blogger, I was a legal secretary and a paralegal.
 In New Orleans, I worked for a large law firm that occupied the top two levels of the One Shell Square building on the corner of Poydras Street and St. Charles Avenue.
-Liked the job, really liked the people I worked with and loved, loved the location.
-That’s because One Shell Square is situated in the New Orleans Central Business District, or what the locals call the CBD, and the CBD is sandwiched between the [ ... ]
+Loved the job, really loved the people I worked with and loved, loved the location.
+That’s because One Shell Square is situated in the heart of the New Orleans Central Business District, or what the locals call the CBD, and the CBD is [ ... ]

 Carrot Cake